lichkitsch/old_campaigns/fae/notes.md

 Sorrel's parents don't want her to continue the royal line either, and in fact want all fae to eventually assimilate as well.

 Sorrel gets dragged into a political battle in which she is both hunted and supported by various factions of fae and human alike.
-With only a handful of close friends she can trust, Sorrel must navigate the dangerous game of the crumbling Seelie Court.
+With only a handful of close friends she can trust, Sorrel must navigate the dangerous game of the crumbling Seelie Court and the rising Unseelie Court.

+Fox, prince of the Unseelie Court, was exchanged with an enchanted human child in an effort to usurp the Unseelie Court.

+Fox and _ look like twins.

+Non-seelie neutral court made up of humans that keep the fae's secret.